krzeminsky/sveltekit-chat-app/README.md

 ## Setup
 - Create a database.db file in /database directory, then run the setup.sql script.
 - Create a /database/attachments directory.
+- Add your .cert and .key in /chat-app-v2/cert (or change the vite config to disable https)

 ## Features
 - Real-time messaging using WebSockets